Wanna get 2 free yoga practices, special offers + insider news?

 “Absolutely wonderful, Marianne.
 Thank you so much.
 Warm, simple, strong, effective.
 You are awesome.” – Emma Alvarez Gibson

 “Thank you Marianne, for this gift.
-It was just what I needed this afternoon to calm me in the midst of holiday preparations.
+It was just what I needed to calm me in the midst of holiday preparations.
 The loving kindness meditation will be incorporated into my morning practice.
 You are a loving light in the world.” – Cheryl

 No. These are simple daily notes to inspire and guide you during the holiday season.
 The notes will include some very simple grounding and centering practices to help you keep the peace these holidays, but nothing complicated – and nothing you can’t do.
 Promise.